kevinsullivan/cs-dm/notes/_build/html/_sources/04-runnable-math.rst.txt

 the function is applied with the fact that every recursive application is to a smaller value of *n*, allows us to conclude that no *infinite decreasing chains* are possible.
-Any application of the function to a non-negative integer $n$ will terminate after exactly *n* recursive calls to the function.
-Every non-negative integer, $n$ is finite.
+Any application of the function to a non-negative integer *n* will terminate after exactly *n* recursive calls to the function.
+Every non-negative integer, *n* is finite.
 So every call to the function will terminate.

 Termination is a critical *property* of programs.
 The proposition that